Hi!

 MiniPlay

-The web-based Google Play Music is great, but I was forever having to find the right browser tab just to change or like a song.
+The web-based Google Play Music (update: now dead :( ) is was great, but I was forever having to find the right browser tab just to change or like a song.
 So I wrote this desktop widget to be able to control my music easily without needing to go to the browser.
 It has two parts:

 • Chrome extension: Written in Javascript, this is what interfaces with the Google Play Music tab.
 Source on Github.